Skills & Training

 Use this guide to learn about how and when to add these top job skills to your resume so you’ll stand out in the eyes of recruiters and employers.

-Updating your resume can be challenging—where do you even start?
-If you’ve found yourself asking that as you start hunting for a new career, it may help to explore highlighting some of these job skills.
+Updating your resume can be challenging.
+Where do you even start?
+If you’ve found yourself asking that as you hunt for a new career, the best first step is to focus on highlighting the right job skills.

-Your future employer isn’t just looking for a fancy certificate with your name on it—they want to see balance.
-There are two main components you’ll need for that on your resume: job-specific hard skills, and durable skills.
+Your future employer isn’t just looking for a fancy certificate with your name on it; they want to see balance.
+There are two main components you’ll need for a well-rounded resume: job-specific hard skills and durable skills.

 Highlighting Job-Specific Skills

-For example, if you’re applying for a job working at an aerospace company as a welder, you absolutely must show proof of your welding certification level.
-Include that information and any other training you’ve completed that is relevant to the position at a minimum.
+Your job-specific skills (or "hard skills") are the basis for your qualifications.
+They show that you’re capable of doing the work the position requires.
+For example, if you’re applying as a welder at an aerospace company, you absolutely must show proof of your welding certification level.
+Include that baseline information and any other relevant training right at the top.

 Showing Your Durable Skills

+Durable skills—sometimes called soft skills or transferable skills—are universally in demand.
+They withstand changing technologies and the test of time.
 Giving concrete examples of your durable skills in action sends a clear signal to employers that you’re more than just your certification.
-They can be the difference that helps you stand out in a field crowded with other candidates.

-Below are 11 of the top skills employers are looking for, plus the baseline information that you’ll need to show your qualifications.
+Below are 11 of the top skills employers are looking for, plus exactly how to format them so you shine in a crowded field of candidates.

 Good Skills to Put on Any Resume (and How to Do It)